Logging Off to Renew—A Leadership Lesson from Germany

 I shut my laptop.
 And for ten days, I didn’t open it again.

 No catching up during early mornings.
 No “just five minutes” before bed.
 No Zoom calls, no grading papers or student projects, no email, no calendar.
-Just me, my husband Brian, our daughter Madi, and the beautiful stretch of summer days we spent together in Germany—hosted by my sister Cyndi and roommate Diana, and joined by my brother Anthony and nephew Will, who traveled from California to be with us.
+Just me, my husband Brian, our daughter Madi, my brother Anthony, my nephew Will, and the beautiful stretch of summer days we spent together in Germany, hosted by my sister Cyndi and roommate Diana.

 This was more than just a family vacation.
 It was a deliberate and radical act of energy-powered resilience.